samhyams/samhyams.github.io/_drafts/2024-10-17-beacon-rth-part1.md

 ## SITL Implementation

-Setting up Arduplane software in the loop is as simple as cloning the repository and following the SITL guide in the documentation.
-By default, running `sim_vehicle.py` will open an instance of mavproxy which can be used for control and monitoring of the simulation as if flying in real life.
+Setting up ArduPlane software in the loop is as simple as cloning the repository and following the SITL guide in the documentation.
+By default, running `sim_vehicle.py` will open an instance of Mavproxy which can be used for control and monitoring of the simulation as if flying in real life.
 The command line can be used to open additional ports, which I used to provide a connection to the navigation algorithm script.
 One thing to bear in mind is that some of the parameters on the vehicle need to be enabled or set correctly, such as FENCE_ENABLE, which I found out when trying to regression test the geofence breach response!

 ## Navigation Algorithm Development